Kyoto International School (KIS) offers the IB curriculum framework and programme for Pre-Kindergarten (4~ year olds) up to Grade 10 (~15 year olds).

-Our recommened pathway is through a Memorandum of Understanding (MoU) with Osaka YMCA International School (OYIS).
-Here are the key elements that support KIS students education through to Grade 12:
+Our recommended pathway is through a Memorandum of Understanding (MoU) with Osaka YMCA International School (OYIS).

-- KIS students, upon completing the MYP at KIS have priority placement in OYIS.
+KIS students, upon leaving KIS at the end of Grade 10 will have priority placement in OYIS

 OYIS will help facilitate the application process in the following ways: